 - Union Status

-User behaviors are pieces of information we collect in Korbyt Anywhere based on how users are interacting with your communication platform.
-These behaviors update automatically as users join your program, continue to be active and engage with content.
-The behaviors we currently provide for you to use are:
+User behaviors are pieces of information that we collect in Korbyt Anywhere based on how users are interacting with your communication platform.
+These behaviors are updated automatically as users join your program, continue to be active, and engage with content.
+Common user behaviors include:

-- Join Status (Joined) – When did the user log in to Korbyt Anywhere for the first time.
+- Join Status (Joined) – Based on when the user first logged in to Korbyt Anywhere.

-- User Activity – When did the user last log in to Korbyt Anywhere.
+- User Activity – Based on when the user last logged in to Korbyt Anywhere.

-- Resource User – How many resources does the user actively use
+- Resource User – Based on how many resources the user actively uses.